Ringleton/LED-Matrix-Temperature-UV-Display/README.md

 # Error Messages
 If the display encounters any issues with either connectivity or the retrieved data, depending on the issue, it will attempt to automatically recover.
 During the recovery period, it may display an error message.

 **Network connection error.
 Check WiFi.
 Will retry...:** The display has lost its WIFI connection.
 Check the local WIFI devices.
-Did someone change the network’s password?
-Once reestablished, the display will take up to one minute to automatically refresh.
+If WIFI is present but the error does not clear, you may need to restart the display using the optional button located on the rear of the enclosure.
+Once WIFI is reestablished, the display will take up to one minute to automatically refresh.
 Should you need to connect to a new WIFI network, you will need to manually connect to the Pi using the HDMI and USB connections on the rear of the display and select the new WIFI network.
-See “Connecting to the Pi” above.
+See [Connecting to the Pi](README.md#Connecting-to-the-Pi) above.

 **Outdated data.
 Check local transmitter device**: Connectivity between this display and the Davis weather server still exists but the data being returned is more than a few minutes old.
-This will also be reflected in the summary web page.
+This will also be reflected in the Davis summary web page.
 This is most likely due to the local WeatherLinkIP device or the 6313 Console either being powered off or having lost their connection to their local WIFI network.
-Check that device and its WIFI network.
+Check that device and its WIFI network - you do not need to make any changes with the display.
 As soon as current data is uploaded again, the display will automatically refresh.

 **Network HTTP error: ###:** This could be a server issue.
 There is likely nothing you can do to correct this.
 The display should recover automatically once the issue is corrected.